 Pick a topic and host a trivia event with questions on a team-favorite TV show or band.
 Ask the people who are self-proclaimed experts on the topic to create the trivia questions and host the event over an online chat.

-It seems like everyone is watching more — and more nostalgic — movies and TV shows lately.
-That’s helpful for the “Who Streamed What?” guessing game.
+Virtual team members who watch a lot of movies and TV shows may find the “Who Streamed What?” guessing game to be more up their alley.
 To play, participants submit a list of five shows or movies they’ve watched recently (a survey tool like Google Forms works).
 The lists are then distributed anonymously and everyone has to try to correctly match what list belongs to what coworker.

-One way to keep employees entertained around Halloween is to hold a virtual costume contest.
-It works by grouping everyone who wants to participate into teams and tasking each team with wearing costumes that follow some unified theme of their choosing (superheroes, breakfast foods, hometown sports teams, etc.).
+One way to keep employees entertained around Halloween is to hold a virtual team costume contest.
+Group everyone who wants to participate into teams and task each team with wearing costumes that follow some unified theme of their choosing (superheroes, breakfast foods, hometown sports teams, etc.).
 Each team submits group photos of everyone dressed up and the whole company votes on the most creative one.
 The winning team gets a prize.

-Escape rooms had a really big moment a couple years ago and their virtual counterparts have become popular options for remote teams wanting to collaborate on complex problems with imaginary stakes.
-These interactive, race-against-the-clock puzzles typically come equipped with a host to help guide participants along and drop clues when they get stumped (but I wouldn’t know anything about that).
+Escape rooms are enjoying their moment, and their virtual counterparts have become popular options for remote teams wanting to collaborate on complex problems with imaginary stakes.
+These interactive, race-against-the-clock puzzles typically come equipped with a host to help guide participants along and drop clues when they get stumped.

 The virtual knives come out in this narrator-led game, where each participant assumes a pre-written identity and has to figure out who the murderer is as the Clue-like Zoomdunnit unfolds.
 Full of finger-pointing and double-crosses, murder mysteries work best when everyone really leans into their characters, hamming it up with costumes and over-the-top accents.